CURIODYSSEY CAMPUS CAMPAIGN

-CuriOdyssey starts construction on exciting new Coyote Point campus
+CuriOdyssey has embarked on creating an exciting new Coyote Point campus

 Early Science Learning in the Bay Area

 CuriOdyssey wants to address the country’s pressing need for science-literate adults by engaging kids in science when they are young, so they choose science classes in school instead of opting out as soon as they can.

 As a champion of early science learning in the Bay Area, our new campus will enable CuriOdyssey to better support children's understanding of science concepts through hands-on, experiential play.

 The new campus will also add more capacity and better showcase our beautiful Coyote Point setting.